jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Copying the FPGA capsules
 =========================

-The user should prepare a USB stick as explained in ACS image section (see above).
+The user should prepare a USB stick as explained in ACS image section `FPGA instructions for ACS image`_.
 Place the generated ``cs1k_cap`` files in the root directory of the boot partition in the USB stick.
 Note: As we are running the direct method, the ``cs1k_cap`` file should not be under the EFI/UpdateCapsule directory as this may or may not trigger